skymethod/livewire-web/content/posts/aggregator-hubs.md

 Subscription List JSON objects have the following properties:
 * `type: "static-subscription-list" | "dynamic-subscription-list` (required)
 * `name: string` (required, human readable name describing the list)
+* `comment: string` (optional, longer human readable notes or comments pertaining to the list)
 * `modified: string` (required, date-time of last content change, must be ISO-8601 e.g. `1970-01-01T00:00:00Z`)
 * `hubs: string[]` (array of one or more websub hub urls for [discovery](https://www.w3.org/TR/websub/#discovery), required if subscribable, not necessary for included sublists)
 * `feeds` (static lists only, optional array of underlying feed objects)